-SIDEWALK WIDTHS
+SIDEWALK WIDTHS & MOBILITY

-Sidewalk widths of at least 10' are required throughout the CDSP area to provide space for a clear walk zone and basic amenities such as landscaping, lighting, signage, and bicycle parking.
-Active Sidewalks, designed for commercial and mixed-use areas with more pedestrian activity, have larger Walk Zones, while Residential Sidewalks typically have larger Amenity Zones with parkways.
+Sidewalks are unifying elements that weave the fabric of the Central District; therefore, widths of at least 10' are required throughout the CDSP area to provide space for a clear walk zone and pedestrian amenities such as landscaping, lighting, signage, and bicycle parking.
+Active Sidewalks, designed for commercial and mixed-use areas with more pedestrian activity, have wider Walk Zones, while Residential Sidewalks typically have a larger Amenity Zone with landscaped parkways.
+Consideration should be given to coordinated fixtures, including lighting, seating and wayfinding, to further establish individual neighborhood identities.